 You know using UDFs in a spark application is tricky and you can use the available functions in spark-sql functions to achieve your results.
 You have to remember that scala UDFs are faster than Python UDFs, but if you vectorize the python UDFs you will gain much better performance sometimes close to Scala UDFs and sometimes better than scala UDFs.

-This article share by Big data analytics solution companies.
-Hope this techniques To Improve Apache Spark Application will help you.
+This article is shared by Big data analytics solution companies.
+Hope all these techniques to improve Apache Spark Application will help you.
+You can also read our more articles related to this by going through below Read More links.